Infection Control and Prevention

 Used in conjunction with standard precautions, learn about the different infection control measures based upon type of infection and route of transmission.

-Some COVID-19 patients can manage their symptoms from home.
-Learn about the information to provide to your patients about caring for COVID-19 symptoms from home and mitigating community spread of the virus.
+- Some COVID-19 patients can manage their symptoms from home.
+Find information to provide to your patients about caring for COVID-19 symptoms from home and reducing community spread of the virus.

 - Testing Guidelines